 The 'Hole in the Rock' is probably the most popular photographed location to resemble the Bay of Islands.
 Cruises depart from the mainland daily.
 Combine your cruise with dolphin watching.

 Venture to the very top of New Zealand, the bottom of the world and where two ocean collide!
-Day Tours drive you along 90 mile beach (a registered highway), offer fantastic views of the ocean leading to the middle of no where, the Cape Reigna lighthouse and Sand Boarding!
+Day Tours drive you along 90 mile beach (a registered highway), offer fantastic views of the ocean leading to the middle of nowhere, the Cape Reinga lighthouse and Sand Boarding!

-Parasailing is a great way to gain fantastic views of the bay - along with a thriling experience!
+Parasailing is a great way to gain fantastic views of the bay - along with a thrilling experience!

 The northland region of New Zealand is famous for its waterfalls.
 Rainbow Falls are just 20 minutes from Paihia - you can either drive and walk 5 minutes to the viewing platform, or take a 1.5 hour walk through the rainforest.
 Haruru Falls are also close by and are a great place for a dip in the lake - with a man made beach.

 Feeling adventurous?
 Hire a Kayak or take a guided kayaking tour to some of the Bay's beautiful islands.

 The coastline is home to a number of shipwrecks that provide unforgettable diving experiences; the Rainbow Warrior, the Greenpeace flagship vessel or the newest wreck - HMNZS Canterbury - sunk for divers in mind